Oru Pakka Kathai: Production

-After the success of his debut venture, Balaji began pre-production on his second film titled Seethakathi for Vasan's Visual Ventures.
+After the success of his debut venture, Balaji began pre-production on his second film titled Seethakaathi for Vasan's Visual Ventures.
 After a year of scripting, Balaji announced that he had temporarily shelved the venture and would resume it later (eventually restarted it in April 2017).
 In August 2014, he subsequently made an official announcement that his next venture would be Oru Pakka Kathai and would feature Kalidas Jayaram, son of actor Jayaram in the lead role.
 The launch for the movie was held on 1 September 2014 at Prasad Lab in Vadapalani.
 Kamal Haasan showed up for the event to introduce Kalidas to the audience.
 Shooting began in December 2014.
 The film was produced by K. S. Sreenivasan for Visual Ventures.

-Release
+Release and reception

 The film's distribution rights were bought by ZEE5 after a theatrical release failed to happen.
-It released on 25 December 2020.
-Baradwaj Rangan of Film Companion South wrote "Balaji Tharaneetharan may be the gentlest filmmaker in Tamil cinema today.
+It released there on 25 December 2020.
+Baradwaj Rangan wrote for Film Companion, "Balaji Tharaneetharan may be the gentlest filmmaker in Tamil cinema today.
 The smallest of plot points is treated with dignity.
 But the second half needed more work".
+Sowmya Rajendran wrote for The News Minute, "Oru Pakka Kathai, despite the fresh ideas, ends up looking like a one-page story that was dragged on for too long".